 AMS has a long history of providing tools and services that help create opportunities for American farmers and businesses.
 One of the tools we provide—free of charge—is in-depth market information and analysis to assist with the marketing and distribution of farm commodities.

 Organic Certification allows a farm or processing facility to sell, label, and represent their products as organic.
 Organic Accreditation authorizes private, foreign, or state organizations to certify farms or processing facilities.

 The Perishable Agricultural Commodities Act (PACA) establishes a code of fair trading practices covering the marketing of fresh and frozen fruits and vegetables in interstate and foreign commerce.
 The PACA protects growers, shippers, distributors, retailers, and others who deal in those commodities by prohibiting unfair an fraudulent practices.

 The Pesticide Data Program (PDP) is a national pesticide residue monitoring program and produces the most comprehensive pesticide residue database in the U.S.

 The Plant Variety Protection Office provides intellectual property protection to breeders of new varieties of seeds, tubers, and asexually propagated plants.

 AMS provides grading and inspection services for beef, lamb, poultry, eggs, butter, cotton, fruit, and vegetable commodities to assure consumers of product quality and wholesomeness.

 The Seed Regulatory and Testing Division (SRTD) tests agricultural and vegetable seeds to ensure the efficient, orderly marketing of seeds and to assist in the development of new or expanding markets.

-Our Transportation Services Division provides insightful data, information and analysis on the movement of agricultural products to market.
+Our Transportation Economics Division provides insightful data, information and analysis on the movement of agricultural products to market.